 Gibbs, who will turn 36 during the tour, has been in good form in domestic one-day cricket.

 Loots Bosman, another hard-hitting batsman, has also been called up.
+He hit 94 in a Twenty20 international against England in November but did not play in the one-day series.

 “We feel that Bosman gives us an explosive hitting option up front and this will be the ideal opportunity for him to show his worth on the sub-continent where next year’s World Cup will be played,” said Procter.